 How to cook tempeh

-One of my favourite ways to cook tempeh is to marinate it and throw it on the barbecue.
-Really, you can use any barbecue sauce for delicious barbecued tempeh.
-Thinly slice the tempeh and slather on the barbecue sauce.
-Tempeh doesn’t need to be cooked, so heat it until the sauce is nicely bubbling and the the tempeh is warmed through.
+One of my favorite ways to cook tempeh is to marinate it and throw it on the barbecue.
+Really, you can use any barbecue sauce for barbecued tempeh.
+Here’s how to make barbecued tempeh:

 - Caeser salad